pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 ## Extension

-Trainers are augmented by extending them with *Extension* in Chainer.
+Trainers are augmented with *Extensions* in Chainer.
 We can make an extension by either decorating a function with `chainer.training.make_extension` decorator or inheriting `chainer.training.Extension` class.

-This example uses this extension mechanism to:
+This example uses the extension mechanism to:

 * evaluate predictor (explained later).
 * take snapshot of training process.